 - 2 teaspoons baking powder

-- Maple syrup or honey, to serve
+- Maple syrup (or honey, if not vegan)

 - In a large bowl, whisk together the flaxseed meal and water.
 Let side for 5 minutes.

 - Add the applesauce, almond milk, polenta and salt.
 Mix well.

 - Sift in the spelt flour and baking powder.
 Mix until just combined.
 Let the batter sit for 10 minutes.

 - Preheat a skillet over medium-low heat.
 Grease with cooking oil spray, and then add ¼ cup of batter for each pancake (an ice-cream scoop is perfect for this).
 Shake or swirl the pan a little to spread the batter.

 - Cook the pancakes for 3 - 4 minutes on one side (or until bubbles appear on the surface).
 Flip, and cook for 2 minutes on the other.
 Adjust the stove heat as needed to prevent burning.

 - Serve with maple syrup (or honey).